 Have fun at your parties with this roasted garlic dip served with delicious chips!
 Everyone loves a creamy, garlicky dip with herbs and spices!

-If you've been a long time reader, you know we love our dips packed with flavor.
+If you've been a long time reader, you know we have many dip recipes that are easy and delicious.
 Whether it's a classic like hummus and baba ganoush or something more adventurous such as spinach artichoke dip or muhammara, we are always ready to enjoy some tasty dips with chips or cracker.
 This roasted garlic dip is another favorite that's so easy to make and the flavor is out of this world!

 Table Of Contents: